Why is Sir Thomas Abney Primary School included in these proposed changes?

 Why would the merged school be called Holmleigh Primary School, if it moves to Sir Thomas Abney Primary School’s site?
 Can the school be given a different name?

-If the proposal to merge Sir Thomas Abney Primary School with Holmleigh Primary School goes through, the merged school will maintain the name Holmleigh Primary School at this stage in the process.
+If a final decision to merge Sir Thomas Abney Primary School with Holmleigh Primary School is taken, the merged school will maintain the name Holmleigh Primary School at this stage in the process.
 After the merger is finalised, the Holmleigh Primary School governing body may decide to consider changing the name of the school.

 How will a merger affect children at Sir Thomas Abney Primary School with special educational needs?
 Will they receive the support they need?

-The council will work with schools and families to ensure that children with SEND, with or without Education, Health & Care plans (EHCPs), including those who attend the language resource provision (more details below) continue to receive high quality, suitable provision that meets their needs.
-EHCP applications that are in process will continue to be assessed with support from the plan coordinators.
+The council will work with schools and families to ensure that children with SEND, with or without Education, Health & Care plans (EHCPs), including those who attend the language resource provision continue to receive high quality, suitable provision that meets their needs.
+This includes plans to establish a language resource provision at Holmleigh School.
+The EHCP applications that are in process will continue to be assessed with support from the plan coordinators.

 Is the merger going to affect school uniforms?